Reap the Harvest on Blockchain: A Survey of Yield Farming Protocols: Yield farming risks

 Major yield aggregators have witnessed a large amount of reentrancy attacks in the past several years.
 In April 2021, the ForceDAO DeFi aggregator was exploited by a group of attackers, who utilized reentrancy attacks to steal 367 thousands USD worth of tokens before the ForceDAO team took effective actions to prevent further attacks~\cite{badger3}; in September 2021, DAO Maker, a decentralized finance platform on Ethereum, was hacked for almost 4 million USD due to insecure smart contracts~\cite{daomaker1}; a reentrancy attack on the Grim Finance project within the Fantom Blockchain also successfully drained over 30 million USD worth of tokens in 2021~\cite{grim1}.

-To defend against reentrancy attacks, researchers and developers have proposed a variety of frameworks and methods~\cite{huang2019smart}.
-For example, Rodler et al.~\cite{Rodler2019a} propose a backwards compatible approach based on run-time monitoring and validation to protect smart contracts on Ethereum; Das et al.~\cite{das2021resource} propose a reentrancy-aware language called Nomos, which enforces reentrancy security using resource-aware session types; Cecchetti et al.~\cite{cecchetti2021compositional} first formalize the reentrancy interface on general distributed systems and then leverage information flow control to automatically fix defective smart contracts.
-However, with the increasing complexity and variety of Defi protocols, reentrancy attacks will also become increasingly difficult to detect and defend against.
-Previously effective defenses are likely to be ineffective in the face of new DeFi systems.
-Therefore, it is necessary to continue to track, explore, and research this problem for more advanced and comprehensive defense approaches.
+To defend protocols against reentrancy attacks, researchers and developers have proposed a variety of frameworks and methods~\cite{huang2019smart}.
+For example, Rodler et al.~\cite{Rodler2019a} propose a backward compatible approach based on run-time monitoring and validation to protect smart contracts on Ethereum; Das et al.~\cite{das2021resource} propose a reentrancy-aware language called Nomos, which enforces reentrancy security using resource-aware session types; Cecchetti et al.~\cite{cecchetti2021compositional} first formalize the reentrancy interface on general distributed systems and then leverage information flow control to automatically fix defective smart contracts.
+However, with the increasing complexity and variety of \ac{defi} protocols, reentrancy attacks will also become increasingly difficult to detect and counter.
+From users' side, protection can be sought from \ac{defi}-native insurance protocols such as Nexus Mutual that cover smart contract risks \cite{Cousaert2022}.